WHY THIS LAW IS IMPORTANT TO OREGON'S WATERWAYS

-- Non-Motorized Boat permits are available as either a one-year or two-year Tyvek permit.
-The one-year permit expires on December 31 of the year issued and the two-year permit expires on December 31 of the second year issued.
+- Non-Motorized Boat permits are available as either a one-year or two year cycle.
+The one-year permit expires on December 31 f the year issued and is available at ODFW license agents.
+A two-year permit is available from the Marine Board and expires on December 31 of the second year issued.

 - Oregon Motorized Boats are required to be registered.
-A $5 surcharge is added to the registration fee and current decals on the boat act as proof of payment into the program.
+A $5 fee is added to the cost of registration.
+Current decals on the boat act as proof of payment into the program.
 Registration decals are valid for two calendar years.

 - Out-of-State Motorized Boats used in Oregon waters must carry one permit per boat when in use.

 Two-year Tyvek tags for paddlecraft are for sale through the Marine Board office in Salem.
 Tyvek tags can be ordered:

 - Online - Visit our new online store, purchase your Tyvek permits and print a temporary permit that you can use right away.